ralinc/rails-blog/README.md

 [![Code Climate](https://codeclimate.com/github/ralinc/ralin.net/badges/gpa.svg)](https://codeclimate.com/github/ralinc/ralin.net)
 [![Test Coverage](https://codeclimate.com/github/ralinc/ralin.net/badges/coverage.svg)](https://codeclimate.com/github/ralinc/ralin.net/coverage)

 This is the source code repository for my digital space [www.ralin.net](http://www.ralin.net/).
 The website contains some information about me, social links and my blog.
-It is built using open source software and tools like Ruby on Rails, Sass, jQuery, CoffeeScript, PostgreSQL and Vim.
+It is built using open source software and tools like Ruby on Rails, Sass, CoffeeScript and PostgreSQL.
 It is deployed on [OpenShift](https://www.openshift.com/), the PaaS by Red Hat, running on Passenger inside Apache.
 Its source code is completely open and any part of it can be used for any purpose.
+It is built from a scratch using a minimal set of dependencies.

 ## How to use it?